Middlesbrough: Artworks

+The Temenos Sculpture, designed by sculptor Anish Kapoor and designer Cecil Balmond, is sited to the north-west side of the Riverside Stadium.
+The steel structure, consisting of a pole, a circular ring and an oval ring, stands approximately 110 m long and 50 m high and is held together by steel wire.
+It was unveiled in 2010 at a cost of £2.7 million.

+Near the town hall is the Bottle of Notes; it was unveiled in 1993 and is the UK's only public sculpture by Claes Oldenburg.
+Drawing on its local surroundings, the sculpture was fabricated in South Tyneside by former ship builders, and its outside is the first line from the journals of Captain James Cook: "We had every advantage we could desire in observing the whole of the passage of the Planet Venus over the Sun's disc."
+Cook was born in the area in 1728.

 Media

 Local news and television programmes are BBC North East and Cumbria and ITV Tyne Tees, the local based-television station TalkTeesside also broadcast to the town.
 Television signals are received from the Bilsdale TV transmitter.

-Local radio stations are BBC Radio Tees which broadcast from its studios on Newport Road in the town, Heart North East, Hits Radio Teesside, Capital North East, Smooth North East, Greatest Hits Radio Teesside and CVFM Radio, a community based station.
+Local radio stations are BBC Radio Tees which broadcasts from its studios on Newport Road, Heart North East, Hits Radio Teesside, Capital North East, Smooth North East, Greatest Hits Radio Teesside and CVFM Radio, a community based station.

 Middlesbrough is served by the local newspaper, Evening Gazette.